top of page

 pray it.

+One of the best ways to remember God’s Word is to pray it back to Him.
 Each month, we’ll provide a short prayer based on the memory verse for you to use or adapt.

 TCC meets for church at 10 a.m.
 Sundays at The Shop Event Venue, 1585 S.E.
 58th Ave., in Amarillo, Texas.